SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/01-Design-Patterns-Definition.md

 It is another class-based pattern that also deals with object creation.

-The main difference between the factory pattern and the other creational patterns is that it does not require the use of constructors.
+The main difference between the factory pattern and the other creational patterns is that it does not require utilizing constructors.

 [image assetsSrc="js-application-design-patterns-01.png" /]

 - **Prototype**: the **prototype pattern** is used to create objects that serve as a blueprint for other objects

-This is achieved through **prototypical inheritance**, which is natively supported in JavaScript.
+This is achievable through **prototypical inheritance**, which is supported natively in JavaScript.

 You are essential **copying existing objects** without your code having to depend on their classes.

-The objects are **clones** rather than created by using **constructors**, which improves **performance**.
+The objects are **clones**, rather than created by using **constructors**, which improves **performance**.

-This is typically used when the creation of an object through the **constructor** method would be time-consuming.
+This is typically applied when object creation through the **constructor** method would be time-consuming.

 [image assetsSrc="js-application-design-patterns-02.png" /]